Skip to main content

 • Entitlement and application deadlines

-In future, caregiving relatives will have 3 months legal entitlement to care leave or part-time care leave.
-Previously, this only lasted for 1 month.
+In future, caregiving relatives will have a legal entitlement to care leave or part-time care leave of up to 3 months.
+Previously, the entitlement period was just 1 month.
 However, the legal entitlement must be set out in a collective agreement or a company agreement.
 In addition, the deadlines for submitting applications have been extended.

 • Financial support

-Caring relatives will receive financial support for care training courses in future.
-If you attend a care course, you will receive an allowance from the support fund for people with disabilities.
+In future, caregiving relatives will receive financial support for care-related training courses.
+If you attend a care-related course, you will receive an allowance from the support fund for people with disabilities.

-• The hardship supplement increases for people with severe mental disabilities or dementia from 25 to 45 hours per month.
+• The hardship supplement has been increased for people with severe mental disabilities or dementia – from 25 to 45 hours per month.
 This means you have more money available for the care and support you need.

 The care reform package III was presented in May 2024 and covers all areas of nursing and care.
 The measures are aimed at qualified nursing staff, social care professions, 24-hour care and caregiving relatives.